Akisan98/NgRx-Demo/README.md

 - State is accessed with the Store, an observable of state and an observer of actions.
   - Reference to the store

+- Reducers are only responsible for deciding which state transitions need to occur for a given action.

+  In an application there is also a need to handle impure actions, such as AJAX requests, in NgRx we call them [Effects](https://ngrx.io/guide/effects).

 # Flow
 Component has reference to store with DI: